-Nursing Facility as defined in 42 CFR

-440.40 and 42 CFR

-440.155

-If applicable, specify whether the State additionally limits the waiver to subcategories of the nursing facility level of care:

-The State limits the waiver to the Skilled subcategory of nursing facility level of care.

-Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140

-Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150)

-If applicable, specify whether the State additionally limits the waiver to subcategories of the ICF/IID level of care:

-1. Request Information (3 of 3)

-- G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities

-- Select one:

-- Not applicable

-- Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-Specify the §1915(b) authorities under which this program operates (check each that applies):

-- □ §1915(b)(1) (mandated enrollment to managed care) - §1915(b)(2) (central broker) - §1915(b)(3) (employ cost savings to furnish additional services) - §1915(b)(4) (selective contracting/limit number of providers) - A program operated under §1932(a) of the Act.

-Specify the nature of the State Plan benefit and indicate whether the State Plan Amendment has been submitted or previously approved:

-A program authorized under §1915(j) of the Act.

-18 0 0/

-A program authorized under §1115 of the Act.
+• Hospital as defined in 42 CFR §440.10 If applicable, specify whether the State additionally limits the waiver to subcategories of the hospital lev el of care: A \vee ✓ O Inpatient psychiatric facility for individuals age 21 and under as provided in 42 CFR §440.160 Nursing Facility Select applicable level of care • Nursing Facility as defined in 42 CFR 440.40 and 42 CFR 440.155 If applicable, specify whether the State additionally limits the waiver to subcategories of the nursing facility level of care: The State limits the waiver to the Skilled subcategory of nursing facility level of care. ility Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 4 CFR §440.140 2 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CF) R §440.150) If applicable, specify whether the State additionally limits the waiver to subcategories of the ICF/IID level of care: D ogue est Information (3 of 3) .
+Kcqu est information (5 of 5) Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been subr nitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): [§1915(b)(1) (mandated enrollment to managed care) [§1915(b)(2) (central broker) \$1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+Specify the nature of the State Plan benefit and indicate whether the State Plan Amendment has been submitted or previously approved: A program authorized under §1915(i) of the Act.
+A program authorized under §1915(j) of the Act. ☐ A program authorized under §1115 of the Act.
 Specify the program:

 H. Dual Eligiblity for Medicaid and Medicare.
 Check if applicable:

-✓ This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
+This waiver provides services for individuals who are eligible for both Medicare and Medicaid.